• Skip to primary navigation

 The BEST EVER Pumpkin Chili from One Lovely Life

-5 Reasons You’ll Love This Pumpkin Chili Recipe:
+5 Reasons You’ll Love This Chili Recipe:

 3. IT WORKS WITH ANY GROUND MEAT.
 You can make our pumpkin chili with ground beef, ground chicken, ground pork, or ground turkey.
 Many folks have also made it with ground meat alternatives (like Impossible) over the last few years.
 It all works!